techfixpros/PDDuino/README.md

 ## Power from BCR port
 <!-- ![](https://github.com/bkw777/BCR_USB_PWR/blob/master/BCR_USB_PWR.png)  -->
-You can power the WiModem232 from the computer with this [BCR-USB-Power adapter](https://github.com/bkw777/BCR_Breakout)
+You can power the Arduino from the computer with this [BCR-USB-Power adapter](https://github.com/bkw777/BCR_Breakout)
  and a usb cable.

 ## Notes